mamorvan/The-Local-SE/README.md

 ### Scrape the latest news from Sweden (in English) :house_with_garden:

-**You can save articles you find interesting**
+**You can save articles you find interesting.**
 **You can make notes on saved articles and see other people's notes.
-There's some interesting ones!**
+There's some good ones!**

 [Try it here](https://glacial-springs-94882.herokuapp.com/